jayp16p/cicd/README.md

 * On the Jenkins instance, go to /etc/ansible and add to the hosts file the group and public IP of the dockerinstance
 ![image](https://github.com/jayp16p/cicd/assets/106398902/6ffbee4f-03ff-47f6-9620-f6cdc3be7874)
 * Become root on jenkins, switch to jenkins user ( su jenkins ) and cd to its home ( cd ~ ), create a directory called playbooks and cd into it..
-* run "ssh-keygen" from jenkins host, copy its public file content -> PASTE INTO DOCKER INSTANCE AUTHORIZED KEYS FILE .ssh/authorized_keys (SO FROM JENKINS USER ON jenkins instance to Docker's authorized keys)
+* run "ssh-keygen" from jenkins host, copy its public file content -> PASTE INTO DOCKER INSTANCE's AUTHORIZED KEYS FILE .ssh/authorized_keys (SO FROM JENKINS USER ON jenkins instance to Docker's authorized keys)
 ![image](https://github.com/jayp16p/cicd/assets/106398902/d08b920b-d3aa-4d54-80fe-7d05b5eab9fc)
 * You should now be able to get into the Docker instance from Jenkins if all worked correctly.